MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 ## Summary
 * Macro modules allow you to add your own functionality to MeVisLab.
 You can add inputs and outputs and connect existing modules to your new macro module.
-* Macro modules may contain an internal network to encapsulate this functionality or Python code to implement your own functionalities to MeVisLab
+* Macro modules may contain an internal network to encapsulate this functionality or Python code to implement your own functionalities to MeVisLab.
 * Benefits are encapsulation, reusability, abtraction of complexity and the possibility to add your own functionality to MeVisLab.
-* There are different types of macro modules.
+* There are different types of macro modules:
-	*	Local macroi modules are Only available in the directory of your current network
+	*	Local macro modules are only available in the directory of your current network
 	*	Global macro modules are available in all projects but must be part of a package